swfans/syndre/README.md

 pacman -S mingw-w64-i686-python3 mingw-w64-i686-python-pip
 ```

-Now as our host is ready, we can start working on the actual `bfgame` sources.
+Now as our host is ready, we can start working on the actual `syndre` sources.
 We will still have to provide paths to 32-bit configuration - MSYS will prefer
 folders with data for 64-bit building.
-Go to the `bfgame` folder, and generate build scripts from templates using autotools:
+Go to the `syndre` folder, and generate build scripts from templates using autotools:

 ```
 autoreconf -ivf --include=/mingw32/share/aclocal/